Exploring Struisbaai: A Coastal Gem in the Overberg Region

 Struisbaai beach stretched out

-How do I get to Struisbaai?
+How do i get to Struisbaai from Cape Town?

 It’s a long drive past small towns, wine estates and farms to get to Struisbaai